From the Pyrenees to the jagged coastal coves of Costa Brava, Spain’s Catalonia stirs inspiration and saccharine summer dreams.

 It was hard to say when summer arrived in the Alt Empordà, the upper part of Catalonia, in the northeast corner of Spain.
 The fresh milled olive scent that clung in the air had vanished.
 Swallows returned to the fields, making a career in midair with matinal excitement before joining the cows that grazed on the open meadow.
-Grapes had ripened exquisitely after a fairly dry winter and are ready for the picking.
+Grapes had ripened after a fairly dry winter and ready for the picking.
 Though there are still occasional moments when the wind from the Pyrenees blows cold and gray puffy clouds ensconce the azure sky.
 Even so, the sun, now lingers a little longer, depicting a landscape that bore the resemblance to one of the paintings by Evarist Vallès and Angel Planells.

-Naturally, Emporda is a cradle of many outstanding artists as well as pictoric avant-garde disciplines with surrealism being the most prominent.
+Naturally, Emporda is a cradle of many artists as well as pictoric avant-garde disciplines with surrealism being the most prominent.
 If I were to use the front window of the car as a frame in creating a piece of surrealistic art, I would undoubtedly end up with a blank canvas.
 Surrealism intends to resolve paradoxical conditions of dream and reality.
-To Salvador Dali, Spanish surrealist ‘I am not a surrealist; I am surrealism.
+To Salvador Dali, “I am not a surrealist; I am surrealism.
 Surrealism is not a party or a label; it is a state of mind, unique, to each his own, that can be affected by no party line, taboo, or morality.
 It is the total freedom to be and the right to absolute dreaming”.

 We drove a few miles heading east on a narrow lane that gave way to a pastoral vista punctuated by undulating slopes.
-Through a local’s recommendation, we followed the signs that lead to Mas de Torrent.
-Nestling on the edge of the medieval village of Torrent, the hotel, a member of Relais and Chateaux group, is an 18th century farmhouse that has been converted and carefully restored into a sophisticated hideaway.
-The old farm mill and the façade that recall the hotel’s past, perhaps, is where the real charm lies.
-We immediately checked ourselves into one of the hotel’s many splendid 37 rooms, eight of which have private pools and 20 come with gardens, before indulging ourselves to some Catalan cuisine in its restaurant.
+Through a local’s recommendation, we followed the signs that lead toMas de Torrent.
+Nestling on the edge of the medieval village of Torrent, the hotel, a member of Relais and Chateaux group, is an 18th century charming farmhouse that has been converted and restored into a sophisticated hideaway.
+The old farm mill and the façade harkens the hotel’s early beginnings.
+In one of the 37 splendid rooms (eight of which have private pools and 20 come with gardens), we checked in before indulging to the local flavor in the hotel’s restaurant.

-Had I been lazy that evening, I would have tempted myself to order the tasting menu; leaving the gastronomic expertise entirely up to the chef.
-However, I decided to put my derived Catalan wisdom to the test and surprise my palate.
-I asked for dry carnaroli rice with prawns from Palamós while my travel partner had a helping of an oven baked turbot, all the while trying to impress the convivial waiter.
-I uttered a few words in Catalan that I had acquired in my trip.
-He grinned playfully in response, pulling out the list of the region’s best olive oil and wine.
-I grappled from the extensive selection.
-I could only smile back at the camarero, squinting my eyes and realizing that I was too ill-equipped for the challenge.
+Had I been lazy that evening, I would have simply settled for the tasting menu; leaving the gastronomic expertise entirely up to the chef.
+Decided to put my derived Catalan wisdom to the test all the while trying to impress the convivial waiter, I asked for dry carnaroli rice with prawns from Palamós, an oven baked turbot and the restaurant’s olive oil and wine selection.
+The waiter grinned only to pull out the long extensive list of the region’s finest.
+Squinting my eyes, I realized I was too ill-equipped for the challenge.
 Nevertheless, he rewarded my efforts by being our personal sommelier for the night.
 We sipped our wine and dipped the warm crusty bread in a bowl of olive oil while watching the neighboring medieval town of Pals softly engulfed by the night.

 If there is one thing I can truly say about traveling, aside from always keeping an open mind, is how quickly the feelings of trepidation are replaced by a sense of enveloping spontaneity and a profound curiosity.
 After an hour’s drive and many tormenting hairpin bends, we emerged in the coastal village of Cadaqués.
 The town glistened in white.
 The iridescent sea was everywhere.
 A huge partially submerged rock could be seen in the harbor.
 A few meters away, children raced to the inviting water, squealing alongside stagnant sunbathers that were splayed seal-like on the rocky shore.

 Dali himself witnessed all of these and captured time in a form of a melting clock in his 1931 painting – Persistence of Memory.
-Having spent many summers in a rented family house in Port Lligat, a mere ten-minute walk from Cadaqués where he found pleasure with his brush, he once said ‘I have had a wonderful time, as always, in this ideal and fantastic village of Cadaqués; there, at the side of the Latin sea, I have quenched my desire for light and color; I have spent the sultry summer days, painting like mad, trying to translate the incomparable beauty of the sea and sun-beaten shore’.
+Having spent many summers in a rented family house in Port Lligat, a mere ten-minute walk from Cadaqués where he found pleasure with his brush describing, “I have had a wonderful time, as always, in this ideal and fantastic village of Cadaqués; there, at the side of the Latin sea, I have quenched my desire for light and color; I have spent the sultry summer days, painting like mad, trying to translate the incomparable beauty of the sea and sun-beaten shore”.

 As the bells chimed just before noon, a number of townsfolk poured out of the 16th century church that houses an intricately-designed Baroque altarpiece.
 Little girls dressed in their Sunday best skipped in gaiety while the elderly cautiously walked down the winding alley and quietly disappeared.
 Right on the edge of the Cap de Creus Peninsula, almost touching France, where the mountains of the Pyrenees convene with the Mediterranean, cicadas chirped in midday; and against the lapping sound of the waves, summer had already begun.